op-rs/.github/profile/README.md

 #### Operating Principles

-[Anton Systems](https://anton.systems) developers operate under a few principles.
+[Anton Systems](https://anton.systems) operates under a few principles.

 - The software that we build is the software that we use.
 - There must be no expectation for preferential treatment.
 All open source contributions in this github org are done in good faith and for the public benefit.